GENI-NSF/geni-tools/README-omni.txt

 Note that the slice name argument is only supported in AM API v1 and v2.
 For listing contents of a slice in AM API v3+, use `describe`.

+Format:
+{{{
- * Format:  `omni.py [-a AM_URL_or_nickname] [-o [-p fileprefix] or
-                    --outputfile filename] \
+    omni.py [-a AM_URL_or_nickname] [-o [-p fileprefix] or --outputfile filename] \
                     [-t <RSPEC_TYPE> <RSPEC_VERSION>] \
                     [--api-version <version #, 2 is default, or 1 or 3>] \
-                    listresources [slice-name (APIv1 or 2 only)]`
+                    listresources [slice-name (APIv1 or 2 only)]
+}}}

- * Sample usage:
+Sample usage:
-  * `omni.py listresources -t geni 3`
-            List resources at all AMs on your CH using GENI v3 format advertisement RSpecs
-   * `omni.py listresources myslice -t geni 3`
+ * List resources at all AMs on your CH using GENI v3 format advertisement RSpecs `omni.py listresources -t geni 3`
-            List resources in myslice from all AMs on your CH (AM API v1 or v2 only)
+ * List resources in myslice from all AMs on your CH (AM API v1 or v2 only) `omni.py listresources myslice -t geni 3`
-   * `omni.py -a http://localhost:12348 listresources myslice -t geni 3`
+ * List resources in myslice at the localhost AM `omni.py -a http://localhost:12348 listresources myslice -t geni 3`
-            List resources in myslice at the localhost AM
-   * `omni.py -a myLocalAM listresources -t geni 3`
-            List resources at the AM with my nickname myLocalAM (in omni_config)
-   * `omni.py listresources -a http://localhost:12348 -t GENI 3 myslice`
+ * List resources at the AM with my nickname myLocalAM (in omni_config) `omni.py -a myLocalAM listresources -t geni 3`
-            List resources in myslice at the localhost AM, requesting that the AM send a GENI v3 format RSpec.
+ * List resources in myslice at the localhost AM, requesting that the AM send a GENI v3 format RSpec.
-   * `omni.py -a http://localhost:12348 -o -p myprefix listresources myslice \
+    `omni.py listresources -a http://localhost:12348 -t GENI 3 myslice`
-            -t geni 3`
-            List resources at a specific AM and save it to a file with prefix 'myprefix'.
+ * List resources at a specific AM and save it to a file with prefix 'myprefix'.
+{{{
-   * `omni.py -a http://localhost:12348 listresources myslice -t geni 3 \
+    omni.py -a http://localhost:12348 -o -p myprefix listresources myslice \
-            --api-version 2 -o --outputfile ManRSpec%sAt%a.xml`
+            -t geni 3
+}}}
-            List resources in myslice at the localhost AM, using AM API version 2 and requesting GENI v3 format manifest RSpecs, saving results to a file with the slice and aggregate name inserted.
+ * List resources in myslice at the localhost AM, using AM API version 2 and requesting GENI v3 format manifest RSpecs, saving results to a file with the slice and aggregate name inserted.
+{{{
+    omni.py -a http://localhost:12348 listresources myslice -t geni 3 \
+            --api-version 2 -o --outputfile ManRSpec%sAt%a.xml
+}}}

 This command will list the RSpecs of all GENI aggregates available through your chosen framework.